cloudfoundry/routing-release/README.md

         ./scripts/run-unit-tests

-## Deploying cf-routing-release to a local BOSH-Lite instance
+## Deploying cf-routing-release to BOSH-Lite

 1. Install and start [BOSH Lite](https://github.com/cloudfoundry/bosh-lite).
 Instructions can be found on that repo's README.